mesosphere/dcos-docs-site/pages/dkp/konvoy/2.0/install/air-gapped/new/index.md

     kubectl get clusters,awsclusters,machinepools,awsmachinepools
     ```

-1. Wait for the cluster control plane to be ready:
+1. Wait for the cluster control-plane to be ready:

     ```sh
     kubectl wait --for=condition=ControlPlaneReady "clusters/${CLUSTER_NAME}" --timeout=60m
     ```

-**Note:** these AMIs are created by the [konvoy-image-builder](https://github.com/mesosphere/konvoy-image-builder) project.
-They will have container images "baked into" them the list of container images can be found in this [ansible task](https://github.com/mesosphere/konvoy-image-builder/blob/main/ansible/roles/images/defaults/main.yaml)
+**Note:** These AMIs are created by the [konvoy-image-builder](https://github.com/mesosphere/konvoy-image-builder) project.
+They will have container images "baked into" them.
+You can find the list of container images in this [ansible task](https://github.com/mesosphere/konvoy-image-builder/blob/main/ansible/roles/images/defaults/main.yaml)

 [install_docker]: https://docs.docker.com/get-docker/
 [install_clusterawsadm]: https://github.com/kubernetes-sigs/cluster-api-provider-aws/releases